has FOURTEEN FINGERS AND FOURTEEN TOES

 - Whenever Naruto begins using the Nine Tailed Fox's power, his eyes turn red and his pupils become slits.

-- Additionally, when Gaara's demonic side comes out, his eyes turn yellow, with pupils shaped similarly to
+- When Gaara's demonic side comes out, his eyes turn yellow, with pupils shaped similarly to

 those of the image above those of the image that used to be this page's picture over a year ago, along with the sand that envelops his body.

-- And let's not forget the Sharingan eyes, which are possessed by Sasuke, Itachi, Kakashi and various other characters, and have three extra comma-shaped pupils.
+- The Sharingan eyes, which are possessed by Sasuke, Itachi, Kakashi, and various other characters, and when activated are red and have three extra comma-shaped pupils surrounding the center.

-- And Naruto again, when he completes the Sage mode, accompanied by "froggy" eyes with rectangular pupils.
+- Naruto again, when he completes the Sage mode, accompanied by "froggy" eyes with rectangular pupils.

-- Additionally: at one point, he uses both sage mode and fox chakra at once, and both kinds overlap with each other.
-Like this: +_+
+- Additionally: at one point, he uses both sage mode and fox chakra at once, and both kinds overlap with each other◊.

-- Naruto has plenty of these, with the Rinnegan, Orochimaru's eyes... actually, most of the Akatsuki seems to have strange eyes.
+- The series has plenty of these, with the Rinnegan, Orochimaru's eyes... actually, most of the Akatsuki seems to have strange eyes.